 - Reducing the amount of plastic sent to landfill or finding its way to our oceans

-- Creating heat which can be directed to other Orthios initiatives, including those in support of food security.
+- Creating heat which can be directed to future Orthios initiatives, including those in support of food security